Carbon tax: Europe

 In Europe, many countries have imposed energy taxes or energy taxes based partly on carbon content.
 These include Denmark, Finland, Germany, Ireland, Italy, the Netherlands, Norway, Slovenia, Sweden, Switzerland, and the UK.
-None of these countries has been able to introduce a uniform carbon tax for fuels in all sectors.
+None of these countries have been able to introduce a uniform carbon tax for fuels in all sectors.
+Denmark is the first country to include livestock emissions in their carbon tax system.